Bilawal-shah-dev/Todo-App/README.md

 - This project is part of my learning journey in backend development using Laravel.
 - It helps me understand CRUD operations, MVC structure, and real-world project flow.
+- Improve Laravel skills 🎨

 ---

-## 👨‍💻 Developer
+## 👨‍💻 Author

-Bilawal Shah
+**Syed Muhammad Bilawal Ali**

-- Aspiring Software Engineer | Web Developer 🚀
+- 💼 Aspiring Software Engineer
+- 🚀 Learning Full Stack Development
+- 🎯 Passionate about building modern web apps

+---

+## ⭐ Support

+If you like this project:

+- 👉 Give it a ⭐ on GitHub
+- 👉 Share with others

+---

+## 💡 Future Improvements

+- 🔐 User Authentication
+- 🛒 E-commerce Integration
+- 📦 Backend (Python/ React / API)
+- 🌐 Full Deployment System

+---

+<p align="center"> 💙 Made with Passion by Bilawal Shah 💙 </p>